Bockscar

 After the war, Bockscar returned to the United States in November 1945.
 In September 1946, it was given to the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Ohio.
-The aircraft was flown to the museum on 26 September 1961, and its original markings were restored (nose art was added after the mission).
-Bockscar is now on permanent display at the National Museum of the United States Air Force, Dayton, Ohio, next to a replica of a Fat Man.
+The aircraft was flown to the museum on 26 September 1961, and its original markings were restored.
+Bockscar is now on permanent display at the National Museum of the United States Air Force, Dayton, Ohio, next to a replica of the Fat Man bomb.

 Airplane history

 Bockscar, B-29-36-MO 44-27297, Victor number 77, was one of 15 Silverplate B-29s used by the 393d Bombardment Squadron of the 509th Composite Group.
 Bockscar was built by the Glenn L. Martin Company (later part of Lockheed Martin) at its bomber plant in Bellevue, Nebraska, located at Offutt Field, now Offutt Air Force Base.
 A Block 35 aircraft, it was one of ten modified as a Silverplate and re-designated "Block 36".

 Silverplate involved extensive modifications to the B-29 to carry nuclear weapons.
 The bomb bay doors and the fuselage section between the bomb bays were removed to create a single 33 ft bomb bay.
 British suspensions and bracing were attached for both shape types, with the gun-type suspension anchored in the aft bomb bay and the implosion type mounted in the forward bay.
 Weight reduction was also accomplished by removal of gun turrets and armor plating.
 These B-29s also had an improved engine, the R-3350-41.
 The Silverplate aircraft represented a significant increase in performance over the standard variants.

-Delivered to the U.S. Army Air Forces on 19 March 1945, Bockscar was assigned to Captain Frederick C. Bock and crew C-13, and flown to Wendover Army Air Field, Utah in April.
+Delivered to the U.S. Army Air Forces on 19 March 1945, Bockscar was assigned to Captain Frederick C. Bock and crew C-13, and flown to Wendover Army Air Field, Utah, in April.
 The name chosen for the aircraft, and painted on it after the mission, was a pun on the name of the aircraft commander.
 It left Wendover on 11 June 1945 for Tinian, where it arrived 16 June.
 It was originally given the Victor (unit-assigned identification) number 7 but on 1 August was given the triangle N tail markings of the 444th Bombardment Group as a security measure, and had its Victor changed to 77 to avoid misidentification with an actual 444th aircraft.

 Bockscar was used in 13 training and practice missions from Tinian, and three combat missions in which it dropped pumpkin bombs on industrial targets in Japan, in which Bock's crew bombed Niihama and Musashino, and First Lieutenant Charles Donald Albury and crew C-15 bombed Koromo.